philrz/super/docs/formats/jsup.md

 implied type of the value.
 Type names may not be numeric, where a numeric is a sequence of one or more characters in the set `[0-9]`.

-A decorator may also defined a temporary numeric reference of the form:
+A decorator may also define a temporary numeric reference of the form:
 ```
 <value> ( =<numeric> )
 ```